-With the COVID-19 pandemic still going on, road trips are probably one of the safest ways to travel.
-And if you’re new to road tripping or are planning one after a long time, this is the only road trip guide you’ll ever need to ensure a smooth, fun adventure.
-By Anushka Goel
+Road trips are probably one of the best ways to travel.
+And if you’re planning one after a long time, this is the only guide you’ll need to ensure a fun adventure.

 Choose your destination